Town and City Bikes

 We're talking classic town bikes here - that's upright with hub gears and lots of equipment.
-If you are looking for something more sporty but urban for your city bike, then check out the hybrids, or better still look at our recommendations.
+If you are looking for something more sporty but urban for your city bike, then check out the hybrids.

 Classic town bikes have a very simple brief: a bike to be ridden very often; for short to medium distances, and to be practical - which means not having to compromise for the fact that you are riding a bicycle.
 The aesthetic is defiantly not dayglow, lycra, helmeted, trouser clips or sweaty.
 It's about being able to go about your normal everyday business without being identified, or identifying as 'a cyclist' and it's about actually being able to go about your normal everyday business on two wheels - like we said, these are practical bikes.